• Skip to main content

 Other useful citrus essential oils include grapefruit oil, lime oil, mandarin oil, and tangerine oil.
 These oils can help treat acne, promote weight loss, and reduce stress, anxiety, and depression.
 They can even stop the growth of some bacteria and fungi such as E.coli and staphylococcus (staph infection).

-4. Oregano Essential Oil for Its Antimicrobial Activity
+4. Oregano Essential Oil For Its Antimicrobial Activity

 Oregano essential oil is a powerful ally to health and a savage enemy to illness, with potent antiseptic, anti-fungal, anti-microbial, anti-parasitic, and anti-inflammatory properties.